Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "It is those who concentrate on but one thing at a time who advance in this world."
+> "Success is like reaching an important birthday and finding you're exactly the same."
-> — **Gary Keller**
+> — **Audrey Hepburn**

 ---